Standup paddleboarding: Board

 Due to the thickness required of a SUP, solid boards have a foam core that is then covered in one of many materials available, such as wood veneers, fiberglass, or carbon fiber.
 Epoxy resin can be added on top of those materials to create a stronger board.

 Another option is an inflatable SUP, or iSUP, which is built from a drop-stitch core of thousands of fine threads, that is then covered by one or more layers of PVC. iSUP can be used for all types of paddling activities, and when deflated, can be small enough to fit into a backpack.

 Many SUP and iSUP boards utilize a single, centered removable fin.
-This is to aide in stabilization and used mostly in calm and low wave paddling.
+This is to aid in stabilization and is used mostly in calm and low wave paddling.
 Occasionally second and third, smaller fins are added for surfing or additional stability.